YeoLab/repetitive-element-mapping/README.md

     are correctly in your path.

 # Methods:
-- Runs bowtie2 using the following commands: ```bowtie2 -q --sensitive -a -p 1 --no-mixed --reorder -x $bowtie_db -1 $fastq_file1 -2 $fastq_file2 2> $bowtie_out```, where:
+- (maprep.cwl - parse_bowtie2_output_realtime_includemultifamily) Runs bowtie2 using the following commands: ```bowtie2 -q --sensitive -a -p 3 --no-mixed --reorder -x $bowtie_db -1 $fastq_file1 -2 $fastq_file2 2> $bowtie_out```, where:
     - $fastq_file1 is read 1 of a trimmed CLIPSEQ expt
     - $fastq_file2 is read 2 of a trimmed CLIPSEQ expt
     - $bowtie_db is a bowtie database created using a manually curated set of repeat elements from RepBase or other.
     - For every proper read pair:
         - Mismatch score equals the sum of mismatch scores (as determined by the AS: field) for both reads
-    - Reads are compared on the basis of their mismatch scores and read quality, keeping the best or first if equal.
+        - Reads are compared on the basis of their mismatch scores and read quality, keeping the best or prioritize if equal.
+            - priority is based on input repeat database (e.g. primary transcripts are prioritized over pseudogenes).
+It is based on the ordering of the repeat database file (MASTER_filelist.wrepbaseandtRNA.enst2id.fixed.UpdatedSimpleRepeat)
         - Since one read may map to multiple elements, we must compare each element
-        - If read maps to multiple elements of the same family:
+            - If read maps to multiple elements of the same family with equal score:
-            - Determine the most correct element that it maps to
+                - Read mapping information (fastq line) is kept for the element with the highest priority.
+                - Name of all elements is kept
-        - Note all reads that map to multiple families.
+            - Note: all reads that map to multiple families (not used for downstream analysis).
         - Create a SAM-like file
-- De-duplicate using repeat-element-removed reads aligned to genome
+- (deduplicate.cwl - duplicate_removal_inline_paired_count_region_other_reads) Merge repeat analysis with unique genomic mapping and remove PCR duplicates
     - Use the randomer UMIs to remove duplicates based on quality
         - To save memory, both the SAM-like file and the uniquely mapped BAM file are split based on the first two nucleotides of the randomner umi.
 De-duplication